Analytical Tools: FMEA, Fault Tree, Fishbone, and Change Analysis

 Key Takeaways

-- FMEA asks how components, tasks, or process steps can fail and what the effects would be.
+- FMEA is forward-looking: it asks how components, tasks, or steps can fail, the effects, and ranks them with a Risk Priority Number.

-- Fault tree analysis works backward from an undesired event to combinations of causes and barriers.
+- Fault tree analysis works backward from an undesired top event through AND/OR gates to combinations of causes and barriers.

-- Fishbone diagrams organize potential causes but do not prove which cause is correct without evidence.
+- Fishbone (Ishikawa) diagrams organize possible causes by category but never prove which cause is correct without evidence.

-- Change analysis compares what changed against what was expected, making it useful after incidents or before modifications.
+- Change analysis compares what changed against what was expected — strongest after incidents or before modifications.

 Choose the analysis tool that fits the question

-Safety professionals use structured tools to reduce guessing.
-The tool should match the decision.
-Some tools look forward to find potential failures before an event.
-Some work backward from an event.
-Some organize causes for discussion.
-Some compare a changed condition with the expected condition.
-The ASP exam may ask which tool is most appropriate for a scenario.
+Safety professionals use structured tools to reduce guessing, and the tool must match the decision.
+Some tools look forward to find failures before an event; some work backward from an event; some organize candidate causes for discussion; some compare a changed condition with the expected condition.
+ASP items frequently give a scenario and ask which tool is most appropriate — the cue words in the stem decide the answer.

-Change analysis compares the incident or new condition with the normal or expected condition.
-It asks what changed in people, equipment, materials, methods, environment, timing, workload, supervision, software, layout, production rate, maintenance, or contractors.
-It is especially useful when a familiar process suddenly produces an unexpected result.
+Change analysis compares the incident or new condition with the normal or expected baseline, asking what changed in people, equipment, materials, methods, environment, timing, workload, supervision, software, layout, production rate, maintenance, or contractors.
+It is most powerful when a familiar process suddenly produces an unexpected result.

 | Tool | Direction | Best use | Caution |